deeprjs/deepr/README.md

 }
 ```

-Doing this, we can access the array of movies under a new key called `items`, while adding a `count` property to the `movies` object:
+Doing this, we can query both a collection and its elements to produce results such as:

 ```json
 {